-CBD has uptake with in the CB2 receptor which reacts very differently then THC.
-CBD interacts with the ventral nervous system without causing psychoactive effects.
-Instead, CBD provides greater benefits including including: antioxidant, antiemetic, anticonvulsant and anti-tumoral properties.
-CBD also counter acts THC’s psychoactive effects on the brain.
-At the same time CBD acts as a natural antidepressant and neuroprotective agent on the brain.
+CBD has uptake within the CB2 receptor which reacts very differently then THC.
+CBD interacts with the central nervous system without causing psychoactive effects.
+Instead, CBD provides greater benefits including antioxidant, antiemetic, anticonvulsant and anti-tumoral properties.
+CBD also counteracts THC’s psychoactive effects on the brain.
+At the same time, CBD acts as a natural antidepressant and neuroprotective agent on the brain.

 CBD for chronic inflammatory and Neuropathic pain